APTrust/dart-docs/docs/dart3/users/workflows/index.md

+---
+description: >-
+  Define a DART 3 workflow once, then reuse it in the UI or export it to run unattended under DART Runner.
+---

 # Workflows

 A workflow is a set of packaging, validation, and/or upload operations that you define as a template to be run on any sets of files you choose.